justnonamenoname/lifeticle/readme.md

 If the particles that made up the child were gathered again, one might assume that this would be you, not the one in the current body, but this is not the case.
 A complete replacement of the brain would mean that at some point during life you would stop feeling anything, and there would be a different carrier of consciousness.
 Therefore, something remains - a certain central or core particle in the brain, which is the so-called observer (lifeticle).
-You are real "yourself" in the brain, particle that feels - the so-called observer (lifeticle).
+Within the brain, your true self is the particle that experiences - the so‑called observer (lifeticle).
 The brain is not an indivisible object; it is made up of indivisible particles.
 What are you in the brain?
 Answer: the carrier of consciousness can only be a single indivisible particle.
 It is not possible to choose multiple particles, as they are separate particles.